Neurithmic-Systems/V-to-mu_Demo/README.md

 3. Now you can click on the "Generate New Sample" button.
 Each click generates a new pattern of V inputs in all Q CMs.
-   In each CM, there will be one randomly chosen unit to have a V value equal to the current setting of of the "Max V" slider (which is tied to the "Global Familarity" slider.
+   In each CM, there will be one randomly chosen unit to have a V value equal to the current setting of of the "Max V" slider (which is tied to the "Global Familarity" slider).
 And, in each CM, the other K-1 units will receive a random V value chosen from the range determined by the current settings of the Min and Max Crosstalk sliders.

 4. Each time you hit the "Generate New Sample" button, you will get a new draw determined as described in the previous bullet.